sameerkewal/SQL-Exam-Practice/general-stuff.md

 - Where clause mag niet before join clause!!
 - Oracle Database issues an implicit COMMIT under the following circumstances:
 Before any syntactically valid data definition language (DDL) statement, even if the statement results in an error After any data definition language (DDL) statement that completes without an error

+- Yes, there is a difference between adding a WHERE statement after the JOIN condition and adding it to the WHERE clause.
+The WHERE clause filters the result set after the join is performed.
+The JOIN condition filters the rows before they are joined.
+If you add a WHERE statement after the JOIN condition, it will filter the result set further.
+If you add it to the WHERE clause, it will filter the rows before they are joined.
+In general, it is better to use the JOIN condition to filter rows because it can improve performance by reducing the number of rows that need to be joined